PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Monitoring.md

 - Monitoring alerts can be set on log events
 - Data can be exported to Cloud Storage, BigQuery, and Pub/Sub
 - Export to Cloud storage, BigQuery, and Pub/Sub
-- Data access logs are retained for 1-3650 days and Admin logs for 400 days
+- Data access logs are and Admin logs for 400 days
 - Logs
 	- Cloud Audit Logs
 		- Admin activity
+			- API calls modifying configuration or metadata
+			- retained for 400 days
+			- no charge
+			- Always Enabled
 		- Data Access
+			- API calls that read metadata, and configuration or that create, modify, or read user-provided data
+			-  retained for 1-3650 days (30 default)
+			- Data access by All Users or All Authenticated Users
+			- Needs to be enabled
 		- System Event
+			- Record Google Cloud non-human admin actions that modify configurations
+			- Part of Google's transparency
+			- no charge
+			- Retention is 400 days
+			- Always Enabled
 		- Access Transparency
+			- How and Why customer data is accessed once it has been stored in Google Cloud
 	- Agent Logs
 	- Network Logs
 		- VPC flow
 		- Firewall rules
 		- NAT gateway
 		- Load Balancer
+- Firewall Rule Logging
 ## Data Studio
 - Connect to BigQuery
 - Transform raw data into metrics and dimensions